Vector35/binaryninja-api/docs/dev/workflows.md

 # Getting Started
 ---

-## Availability

-Binary Ninja Workflows is currently available as an early feature preview in Commercial development builds only with a version >= `2.4.2946-dev`.

 ## Enable

 By default, Binary Ninja Workflows is disabled.
 Enable the feature via *Settings* in the UI, or with the following: